iStokee/ridctl/docs/MIGRATION.md

 ```pwsh
 Initialize-RiDGuest -InstallJava -Destination "$env:USERPROFILE\RiD"
 ```
  This installs 7‑Zip (and optionally Java), downloads the RiD archive, and extracts it.

 Notes
 - Public cmdlets support `-WhatIf/-Confirm` for safe previews.
 - Status cards in the menu show Shared Folder state (green once the host path exists on host; guest can verify via Tools).
 - Excludes for Sync can be set in config `Sync.Excludes`.
+- You can set `Vmware.vmrunPath` and `VmDefaults.*` under Options; creation prompts will use these defaults.